pingcap/tidb-operator/en/restore-from-gcs.md

 # Restore Data from GCS

 This document describes how to restore the TiDB cluster data backed up using TiDB Operator in Kubernetes.
-For the underlying implementation, [TiDB Lightning](https://pingcap.com/docs/stable/how-to/get-started/tidb-lightning/#tidb-lightning-tutorial) is used to perform the restoration.
+For the underlying implementation, [TiDB Lightning](https://pingcap.com/docs/stable/how-to/get-started/tidb-lightning/#tidb-lightning-tutorial) is used to perform the restore.

-The restoration method described in this document is implemented based on CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.
-For the restoration method implemented based on Helm Charts, refer to [Back up and Restore TiDB Cluster Data Based on Helm Charts](backup-and-restore-using-helm-charts.md).
+The restore method described in this document is implemented based on CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.

 This document shows an example in which the backup data stored in the specified path on [Google Cloud Storage (GCS)](https://cloud.google.com/storage/docs/) is restored to the TiDB cluster.